Clinton A. Bennion, DC

 Palmer College of Chiropractic

 The second of eight children, I'm a native of the great state of Arizona.
 One year after graduating from Glendale Ironwood High School I served a voluntary 24-month mission for the Church of Jesus Christ of Latter-day Saints in The Republic of South Africa.
 I feel that experience alone helped me mature and prepared me for being a husband and father, a contributing member of society, and the capability to handle the challenges of life.
-Two years after returning from South Africa, I met my wife, Sara (who had just returned from her own 18-month missionary service in Buenos Aires, Argentina), married in Mesa, AZ., and since have been blessed with five wonderful children.
-I spend my free-time reading, studying aviation, strumming the guitar, and playing monster with the kids.
+Two years after returning from South Africa, I met my wife, Sara (who had just returned from her own 18-month missionary service in Buenos Aires, Argentina), married in Mesa, AZ., and since have been blessed with five amazing children.
+I spend my free-time reading, nerding out on aviation, and playing the guitar.

 Following graduation from Palmer, we returned to Arizona where we enjoyed running a successful practice in Mesa for nearly 12 years.
-However, after spending almost our entire lives in the hot, brown desert, my wife and I decided to chase a dream and relocate our family to the Quad Cities the summer of 2013 and once again enjoy life in the Midwest.
+However, after spending almost our entire lives in the hot desert, my wife and I decided to relocate our family to the Quad Cities the summer of 2013 and once again enjoy life in the Midwest.
 I'm very familiar with and have fond memories of the Quad Cities.
 As kids, my brothers and I often visited our grandparents who lived in Davenport for almost 50 years.
 We loved playing in the green grass, fishing with grandpa, and chasing squirrels.

 My practice philosophy is simple: put people in the best position possible for their bodies to function at 100%.
 Every day I have the unique opportunity to help people rethink how they view health.
 I want each of our patients to understand that true health is not how they feel, but rather how they function.
 And since function comes from the brain and nerves, our patients also understand how chiropractic adjustments can help with so much more than just neck and back pain.
 We incorporate a variety of modalities and manual therapies into patients' treatment plans to help them get better more quickly and stay better longer.
 Since every patient is different, we remind them that healing comes in stages and takes time.
 Those that follow our recommendations and have patience with their bodies usually have success in our practice.
 Though our team ultimately plays a very small part in a person's healing, it is extremely rewarding to see someone's life significantly turn around through our efforts and theirs.